Eschatologue/CM_wiki/docs/class/druid/forged.md

 ### Level 3: Skin of Steel

-Through the fusion of ancient druidic techniques and advanced technology, you can enhance your **:material-paw: Wild Shape** with mechanical augmentations, granting you the following benefits:
+Through the fusion of ancient druidic magic and advanced technology, you can enhance your **:material-paw: Wild Shape** with mechanical augmentations, granting you the following benefits:

 **Creature Type**{ .inl } While in your Beast form, you're also considered a Construct in addition of the type of the creature you turn into.
 Moreover, your body is visibly artificial, with muscles replaced by root-like tendrils and reinforced by metallic plates.
 It is clear to an observer that you are not a normal animal, but a unique blend of life and machine.
 { .indt }